 Julie Vieselmeyer, M.A., is a sport and performance psychology consultant based in the greater Seattle area.
-Julie provides services for individuals, groups, and teams and has been a featured speaker at Washington Athletic Club events, Rocky Mountain Triathlon Club, and the Falcon Running Camp, and many more.
+Julie provides services for individuals, groups, and teams and has been a featured speaker at Washington Athletic Club events, Rocky Mountain Triathlon Club, the Falcon Running Camp, and many more.

 She has consulted with many local high school and collegiate teams competing in track & field, cross country, lacrosse, rowing, basketball, soccer, and swimming and is a certified USA Track & Field and USA Triathlon Coach.

 Julie Vieselmeyer received her bachelor’s degree from Seattle Pacific University.
 She earned her master’s degree in sport and performance psychology from the University of Denver, culminating in a research project entitled A Study of Triathletes: The Relationship between training variables, motivation, and subjective well-being.
-Her expertise played an integral role in development of a coaching education program for Denver Public Schools.
+Her expertise played an integral role in the development of a coaching education program for Denver Public Schools.
 She is continuing her doctoral studies in clinical psychology.

 Her professional interests include sport psychology, motivation, emotion & learning, health psychology, coaching education, and studies on well-being and life satisfaction.
 Additionally, she maintains an active role in the American Psychological Association (APA), Division 47-Sport & Exercise Psychology and the Association for Applied Sport Psychology (AASP).